 About the Course

-1 day course available to one or two people starting from 10am to 4/5pm on average.
+1 day course available to one or two people from 10am to approximately 5/6pm.

-Please message or phone to inquire about course dates before purchasing.
-No best offers will be accepted!
+Please message or phone to enquire about course dates before purchasing.

 Beginners need to be watched throughout the day so that they do not burn the metal they are working on in the fire or themselves.
-The metal reach's up to 1500 (the temperature metal melts and burns) to 2000 Celsius.
+The temperature of the metal reach's up to 1500- 2000 celsius (the temperature metal melts and burns).

-The 1 day course is suitable for absolute beginners, male or female, from the age of 16 upwards; or for metalworkers seeking to gain a basic understanding of iron-forging.
-Tea is provided!
+This 1 day course is suitable for absolute beginners, male or female, from the age of 16 upwards; or for metalworkers seeking to gain a basic understanding of iron-forging.

 Introducing students to the basic operations of blacksmithing through a tightly-planned programme of object-based procedures, there is plenty of sympathetic expert help available if any aspect becomes a struggle.